- Identify the right prioritization framework for your testing team and download a template

 -

-These types of factors are important to consider when deciding on the criteria for effort and impact.
+These factors are important to consider when deciding on the criteria for effort and impact.

 Prioritize your list